PECOS-packages/PECOS/design/instr-program-mvp.md

 ### Compose QEC semantics

-Each selected provider builds a typed lower-level `InstrGraph` body containing portable preparation, quantum operation, measurement, resource-lifetime, and dependency instructions.
+Each selected provider supplies a typed lower-level `InstrGraph` body containing portable preparation, quantum operation, measurement, resource-lifetime, and dependency instructions.
+This is the same graph representation used for the outer program, with formal ports substituted at expansion.
+Its physical leaves come from a typed instruction library over the existing PECOS `GateType` vocabulary.
 It does not emit an opaque Tick circuit.

 A surface-memory composition pass—type name provisional—runs over the resolved calls and their events.
 It owns preparation-boundary detectors, comparisons